-Check the SUMMER 2016 Class page for updated Class Information
+Check the Culture Class page for updated Information about the Culture Classes

 L’Union Française is the oldest of the Franco-Louisiana organizations.
 After more than a century of service, this organization is dedicated to its mission of promoting the usage and love of the French language in the city of New Orleans.

 L’Union Française is a non-profit organization that supports its school on Prytania Street, recognizes outstanding high school French students with the L’Union Française Prix d’Excellence, and sponsors a Grants program applicable to those elementary schools that teach and promote the French language.

 It all began in March of 1872 when a group of French citizens and descendants of French citizens created a French society whose Charter was accepted on October 12, 1872.
 By July of 1881 the Society had bought a large building at 928 N. Rampart.
 In 1887 a school was opened for girls with special emphasis on the study of the French language.

 In 1920, after the closing of a school sponsored by the Société du 14 juillet, the boys who had been attending that school joined the girls at L’Union Française.
 The school was in operation until 1952 when dwindling enrollment caused the Board of Directors to discontinue the school for boys and girls.

 At this time, in keeping with the traditions and ideals of L’Union Française, night classes for adults were begun.